-The Domestic Violence Defense Lawyers Madison Relies on for Dropping or Reducing Charges
+The Domestic Violence Defense Lawyers Madison Relies on for Dropping or Reducing Misdemeanor and Felony Criminal Charges

-In Wisconsin, the charge of domestic violence is usually bundled with others to increase the severity of the consequences.
-Domestic violence charges can change the life of the accused, especially when drug charges, sexual assault charges, false imprisonment charges, misdemeanor battery charges or firearm charges are added to the initial domestic violence crime.
+In Wisconsin, the charge of domestic violence is usually bundled with other charges to increase the severity of the consequences.
+Domestic violence charges can change the life of the accused, especially when drug charges, sexual assault charges, false imprisonment charges, misdemeanor or felony battery charges and/or firearm charges are added.

 How to Beat a Domestic Violence Charge in Dane County